 Env4.
-GREEN CORRIDORS
+PROTECTING LANDSCAPE SETTING & GREEN CORRIDORS

-(a) A green corridor will be maintained for visual and ecological significance to protect against the further urban expansion east of Plymouth along the A379, and to safeguard the individual identities of Chittleburn, Combe, and Brixton village.

-(b) Measures to improve the appearance of the A379 route through Brixton, particularly through measures such as tree planting and green landscaping, including Green Corridor 'Stepping Stones' will be supported.
+- (a) To maintain the rural character and safeguard the individual identities of Chittleburn, Combe, and Brixton village from further urban expansion east of Plymouth along the A379, areas have been identified of visual importance on Env Map 3. - (b) Measures to improve the appearance of the A379 route through Brixton, particularly through measures such as tree planting and green landscaping, including Green Corridor 'Stepping Stones' will be supported.
 See Env Map 3.